This article includes a full listing of GED® prep class locations and testing centers in the Berkeley area.

 These alternative exams still have two literacy sections (reading and writing) and are offered in both computer- and paper versions.
 Furthermore, these two methods are cheaper than the new GED exam.
 Not all testing centers administer all three options so please check with a testing site near you which exam(s) they use!

 The GED exam – what’s new

-GED Testing Service, the owner of the GED program, came with a new GED exam in January 2014.
-The former version of the GED exam had expired in 2013.
-Students who had not completed the former version by December 2013 were required to start all over again, as former (partly) results could not be transferred to the new exam.
+A few years ago, GED Testing Service, the owner of the GED program, came with a new GED exam that is entirely computer-based.
+The former version of the GED exam had expired and students who had not completed the former version were required to start all over again, as former (partly) results could not be transferred to the new exam.

 This was a big problem as more than a million adults had started but not fully completed the old GED exam version.
 Herein lies the reason that some states have passed legislation to change this policy.
 The nation cannot afford to have millions of adults miss out on the opportunity to pass the GED tests, which allows for a college education, academic training, and good employment.
 The new GED exam contains four separate tests that all need to be passed to earn a high school equivalent credential.